 The classical music tradition lives on in composers writing scores for performance by orchestras, for chamber ensembles, for solo performers — and also in unexpected places.
 Even if you never listen to "classical music," you're constantly hearing music that's been influenced by the classical tradition, from precisely composed video-game scores to Beatles songs influenced by avant-garde composers to heavy-metal guitarists stealing chords (maybe without even knowing it) from Richard Wagner.

 Many of you are lifelong classical music enthusiasts, and some of you are new listeners or casual fans.
-It's my goal to help make our site a place for all of you to visit and connect with our hosts and with other members of the classical music community.
-We'll be sure to keep you up to date on classical music news, and we'll share views that we hope you'll find stimulating and provocative.
 However well you know classical music, we want to help you know it better — and hear it in a new way.